Treating an ectopic pregnancy

 - Pain levels are considered to be acceptable

-Why does my doctor want to treat me this way and not give me medication or surgery?
+Why does my doctor want to treat me with expectant management and not give me medication or surgery?

 Doctors always consider the least invasive form of treatment or management first where they can.
-Research-based evidence has shown that in properly selected patients, a proportion with a diagnosed or suspected ectopic pregnancy will need no active treatment and it will resolve on its own if we watch and wait.
-Although this can feel quite frightening and as though no one is doing anything, if the pregnancy does resolve on its own, avoiding surgery or powerful drug treatments, your recovery will be faster.
+Research-based evidence has shown that in properly selected patients, a proportion with a diagnosed or suspected ectopic pregnancy will need no active treatment and it will resolve on its own through watching and waiting.
+Although this can feel nerve-wracking and as though no one is doing anything, if the pregnancy does resolve on its own, avoiding surgery or powerful drug treatments, means your recovery will be faster.

-What are the risks of being managed like this?
+What are the risks of being managed expectantly?

 How will I know if there is a problem and I need a different treatment?